EnergyMashupLab/NIST-CTS-Agents/src/markets/README.md

 the Market Agent will incorporate a Market Modular Interface to support other market models.

-With respect to markets, bilateral is an umbrella category; Double Auction and Order Book are two of the subcategories within bilateral markets.
+With respect to markets, Bilateral Market is an umbrella category; Double Auction and Order Book are two of the subcategories within bilateral markets.

 See the Architecture Drawing for Markets: ![Markets Architecture Drawing](Markets-Architecture.png)